explosion/spaCy/website/docs/api/annotation.md

 <Accordion title="Universal Part-of-speech Tags" id="pos-universal">

-spaCy also maps all language-specific part-of-speech tags to a small, fixed set of word type tags following the
+spaCy maps all language-specific part-of-speech tags to a small, fixed set of word type tags following the
 [Universal Dependencies scheme](http://universaldependencies.org/u/pos/).
 The universal tags don't code for any morphological features and only cover the word type.
 They're available as the [`Token.pos`](/api/token#attributes) and